tanmatt/QuoteOfTheDay/README.md

 - Mon Jun 17 07:00:07 2024 | Eating rice cakes is like chewing on a foam coffee cup, only less filling. - Dave Barry
 - Tue Jun 18 07:00:04 2024 | Love is composed of a single soul inhabiting two bodies. - Aristotle
 - Wed Jun 19 07:00:07 2024 | test - hp
+- Thu Jun 20 07:18:51 2024 | There is in true beauty, as in courage, something which narrow souls cannot dare to admire. - William Congreve